 Start the circles in your armpit and move down to just below the bra line.
 Then slide your fingers over—just the width of one finger and move up again.
 Don’t lift your fingers from your breast as you move them to make sure you feel the entire area.
 Continue this up-and-down vertical strip pattern—from your collarbone to just below your bra line—until you reach the nipple.

 Check the INNER HALF of your right breast.
-When you reach the nipple, remove pillow roll on to your back, remove your hand from your forehead and place this arm at a right angle (see drawing).
+When you reach the nipple, remove pillow and roll on to your back, remove your hand from your forehead and place this arm at a right angle (see drawing).
 Carefully check the nipple area using the same circular pressures as before, without squeezing.
 Then examine the remaining breast tissue using the up-and-down vertical strip pattern, until you reach the middle of your chest.
+Place your non-palpating hand down at your side, make a row of circles above and below your collarbone, working from your shoulder to your mid-line.

 Roll on to your right side and repeat these steps on your left breast, using your right hand.